colmey/hyphae/docs/architecture.md

   declared `input_schema` at the dispatch seam (Phase 1 bounded runs).
 - **`pytest` + AnyIO** for hermetic regression discovery and async tests, and **`asgi-lifespan`** for FastAPI lifespan in in-process httpx checks.
+- **Mypy strict mode** for all production modules plus the two reusable test support boundaries; target ownership lives in `pyproject.toml` and CI runs the same argument-free `uv run mypy` command.

 ### Runtime conventions